MrGeislinger/mrgeislinger.github.io/_posts/2020-11-17-syncing-github-forks.md

 But you know you're better than that!
 You're one bad-ass learning whatever you need.
 And you figure others have had the same exact issue themselves when working on a new project.
 So there has to be a better way.

 There is a better way!
 Enter GitHub **forks**!
 However, there is a caveat.
 Almost all solutions bring in the baggage of extra complexity.
 We specifically need to discuss syncing your fork.
 If you're not sure what a fork is exactly, the next section will give you a brief overview.
-If you're familiar enough with the forking concepts, you can skip the next section and go to [here](#working-with-parallel-universes).
+If you're familiar enough with the forking concepts, you can skip the next section.

 ## What the Fork?